Close

 Corporate Social Responsibility (CSR)

 Your Company has constituted a Corporate Social Responsibility (CSR) Committee and framed a CSR Policy.
 The brief details of CSR Committee are provided in the Corporate Governance Report, which forms part of this Annual Report.
-The updated CSR Policy is available on the website of the Company at https://www.adanitransmission.com/investors/ corporatenovernance.
+The updated CSR Policy is available on the website of the Company at https://www.adanitransmission.com/investors/ corporategovernance.
 The Annual Report on CSR activities is annexed to this report.

+Further, the Chief Financial Officer of the Company has certified that CSR spends of the Company for the financial year 2022-23 have been utilized for the purpose and in the manner approved by the Board.
 Till 2017-18, your Company was preparing a separate Annual Report and Sustainability Report.
-This is the forth year that we have combined both the reports into one, presenting financial and non-financial metrics in an integrated report, for a more holistic picture of our purpose, performance and prospects.
+This is the fifth year that we have combined both the reports into one, presenting financial and non-financial metrics in an integrated report, for a more holistic picture of our purpose, performance and prospects.

 Corporate Governance

 Your Company is committed to good corporate governance practices.
-The Corporate Governance Report, as stipulated by the SEBI Listing Regulations, forms part of this Annual Report along with the required Certificate from Practicing Company Secretary regarding compliance of the conditions of corporate governance, as stipulated.
+The Corporate Governance Report, as stipulated by the SEBI Listing Regulations, forms part of this Annual Report along with the required Certificate from Practicing Company

-In compliance with corporate governance requirements as per the SEBI Listing Regulations, your Company has formulated and implemented a Code of Business Conduct and Ethics for all Board members and senior management personnel of the Company (Code of Conduct), who have affirmed the compliance thereto.
-The said Code of Conduct, is available on the website of the Company at https:// www.adanitransmission.com/investors/corporate- governance.
+In compliance with corporate governance requirements as per the SEBI Listing Regulations, your Company has formulated and implemented a Code of Business Conduct and Ethics for all Board members and senior management personnel of the

 Business Responsibility and Sustainability Report